 We understand that many people in our community are feeling anxious about the spread of COVID-19, it's economic and social impacts.
 We’ve compiled some resources to help you with any problems or concerns you may be experiencing.

 There is a lot of information about this virus and this information becomes more accurate as more research is done and medical treatment become better informed.
 However inaccurate information is available on some social media websites.
-We suggest you minimise the sources of information to help you keep a clear view of the situation, the Commonwealth and State Government websites are solid places to start and includes information in your language.
+We suggest you minimise the sources of information to help you keep a clear view of the situation.
+The Commonwealth and State Government websites are solid places to start and includes information in your language.

 Self-isolation, quarantine or lockdown